rhysd/kiro-editor/README.md

 This project depends on some small crates.
 I selected them carefully not to prevent learning how a text editor on terminal works.

-- [termios](https://crates.io/crates/termios): Safe binding to `termios` interface provided by OS.
+- [termios][]: Safe binding to `termios` interface provided by OS.
-- [term_size](https://crates.io/crates/term_size): Safe binding to getting terminal window size with ioctl(2).
+- [term_size][]: Safe binding to getting terminal window size with ioctl(2).
-- [unicode-width](https://crates.io/crates/unicode-width): Small library to calculate Unicode character's display width.
+- [unicode-width][]: Small library to calculate Unicode character's display width.
-- [term](https://crates.io/crates/unicode-width): Library for terminfo and terminal colors.
+- [term][]: Library for terminfo and terminal colors.
 This project uses this library only to parse terminfo for 256 colors support.
-- [signal-hook](https://crates.io/crates/signal-hook): Small wrapper for signal handler to catch SIGWINCH for resize support.
+- [signal-hook][]: Small wrapper for signal handler to catch SIGWINCH for resize support.
-- [getopts](https://crates.io/crates/getopts): Fairly small library to parse command line arguments.
-  Kiro only has quite simple CLI options so [crap](https://crates.io/crates/clap) is too heavy.
+- [getopts][]: Fairly small library to parse command line arguments.
+Kiro only has quite simple CLI options so [clap][] is too heavy.

 ### UTF-8 Support